trvrb/dynamics-practical/README.md

 However, TMRCA has substantial autocorrelation (it's difficult to adjust without adjusting parameters in the MCMC), giving it an ESS of 87.
 The error in the estimate of a mean is equal to the sample standard deviation divided by the square root of the sample size.
 In this case, Tracer gives the standard error of the mean estimate of TMRCA as 0.008, which is equal to 2.9 days.
-Thus, the true mean has about a 95% chance of lying between 9 Feb and 19 Feb.
+Thus, the true mean has a 95% chance of lying between 9 Feb and 19 Feb.

 **Select all 10 of the 'skyline.popSize' elements from the list of 'Traces'.**